 Previous and current co-trainers and facilitators include Linda Green/BBC, Laura Drane, Lesa Dryburgh, Sanson Sansom, Kate McCoy, Andy Readman.

-I provide a range of services for your professional development and personal wellbeing.
+I provide a range of services for organisations, teams, managers and leaders.

 - Leadership & Executive